PERFORMING ARTS GRANT GUIDELINES FOR 2025-26

 * Current organizational, artistic and financial challenges.

-[-- Please note that our understanding the ongoing institutional issues faced by each applicant is of
+[-- Please note that communicating the key institutional issues faced by the

 * The amount of the annual operating budget.